Carnegie Classification of Institutions of Higher Education: 2005 edition

-In contrast to previous classifications, the 2005 classification scheme provides a "...set of multiple, parallel classifications."
-According to Alexander C. McCormick, Senior Scholar at The Carnegie Foundation for the Advancement of Teaching and director of the classifications project, "The five new classifications are organized around three central questions: 1) What is taught, 2) to whom, and 3) in what setting?"
-In addition to the new classification categories, the previously used classification scheme ("Basic classification") has been revised.
+The 2005 classification scheme introduced a "set of multiple, parallel classifications" that are "organized around three central questions: 1) What is taught, 2) to whom, and 3) in what setting?" wrote Alexander McCormick, a senior scholar at the Carnegie Foundation and director of the classifications project.

-The Carnegie Foundation is also developing one or more voluntary classification schemes that rely on data submitted by institutions.
-The first focuses on outreach and community engagement, and the second on "...how institutions seek to analyze, understand, and improve undergraduate education."
+As of 2005, the Carnegie Foundation was developing one or more voluntary classification schemes that rely on data submitted by institutions.
+The first focuses on outreach and community engagement, and the second on "how institutions seek to analyze, understand, and improve undergraduate education."

 The Carnegie Foundation has no plans to issue printed editions of the classifications.
 Their website has several tools that let researchers and administrators view classifications.